jarenella/readme-generator/README.md

-# Project Title
+# Readme Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Description

-This is a bit about the project
+This project allows you to generate a readme through prompts in your terminal

 # Table of Contents